jeffreycwitt/pl339/docs/01-introduction.md

 You can highlight and comment on any text within our course packet.
 If I say something, that is unclear, you should highlight it and note that it was unclear and why.
 If something seems interesting, you should highlight it and say why it is interesting.
 As your fellow class mates add annotations, feel free to respond directly to their annotations (create an annotation on their annotation!).

 You should also feel free to liberally use tags to help link discussions across pages and annotations.
-You should do the same for our class readings that are available as PDF By reading these in the browser, you can use the annotation tool to annotate the text.
+You should do the same for our class readings that are available as PDF.
+By reading these in the browser, you can use the annotation tool to annotate the text.

 Annotations shared with our group will be visible to the entire class for discussion.

 But even more exciting is that you can use this tool almost anywhere on the web.
 If you're reading an article on wikipedia or the New York Times and it seems relevant to our class, you should annotate it with the group, and it will get connected to our class discussion.
-To draw even more attention to material you've found, you can capture a link to your annotation and then share that link in page annotation or somewhere on the course notes.
+To draw even more attention to material you've found, you can capture a link to your annotation and then share that link in a page annotation or somewhere on the course notes.

 Occasionally, some places in our course packet will be marked as **discussion**.
-These are targeted points that I am explicitly asking for you to join the discussion either by adding an annotation or responding to annotation made by someone else in the class.
+These are targeted points that I am explicitly asking for you to join the discussion either by adding an annotation or responding to an annotation made by someone else in the class.
 These discussions will become a focal point for further live discussion when we meet together in person.
 But your annotations are **by no means** restricted to these discussions.
 You should feel free to annotate anywhere and everywhere on the course packet notes, on the course readings, or across the web.

-So now that you've have the tool installed, let's try to use it, by highlighting the prompt question below and introducing yourself.
+So now that you've have the tool installed, let's try to use it by highlighting the prompt question below and introducing yourself.

 Here's a video of how I do it.